Key Takeaways

 How to Avoid

-- Never let someone you just met choose the venue — always pick your own bar from a list with TripAdvisor reviews
+- Never let someone you just met choose the venue — always pick your own bar from a list with TripAdvisor reviews.

-- Check menu prices before ordering anything and confirm the cost of each item
+- Check menu prices before ordering anything and confirm the cost of each item.

-- Be immediately suspicious if someone from a dating app wants to meet at a specific bar rather than a well-known restaurant
+- Be immediately suspicious if someone from a dating app wants to meet at a specific bar rather than a well-known restaurant.

-- If the bill is outrageous, call the police (112) rather than paying under duress — the 2019 convictions show authorities take this seriously
+- If the bill is outrageous, call the police (112) rather than paying under duress — the 2019 convictions show authorities take this seriously.

-- Avoid bars on Ioane Shavteli Street that you haven't specifically researched in advance
+- Avoid bars on Ioane Shavteli Street that you haven't specifically researched in advance.

-You book a 'full-day Kakheti wine tour' from a Tbilisi street agency for 50 GEL per person, excited to explore Georgia's famous wine country.
-The tour bus picks you up, drives to Kakheti, and stops at one winery where you taste one small glass of wine.
-Lunch isn't included despite being implied.
-The 'five-winery tour' turns out to be one winery and four souvenir shops.
-Back in Tbilisi, you've paid 50 GEL for the tour, 40 GEL for lunch, and 30 GEL for 'extras' — more than you would have paid for a quality full-service tour.
-The Wander-Lush travel blog's comprehensive Kakheti wine tour guide warns: 'Don't assume food or even wine is included in the quoted price because it's often not.'
-They document tours where 'a wine tasting could just mean one small glass of wine' and where 'budget tours don't usually include food.'
-One tourist reported paying 85 GEL for 5 wines, 'the most expensive of which was 40 GEL,' getting no real tour.
-The Travelling Jezebel blog adds that some tour guides are 'glorified translators' with no actual wine knowledge.
-Reputable operators like Eat This Tours, Gourmet Georgia, and Taste Georgia have transparent pricing and hundreds of positive reviews.
-A legitimate full-day Kakheti tour with 3-4 winery visits, lunch, and transport costs 80-120 GEL per person.
+The Wander-Lush travel blog's Kakheti wine-tour guide warns: 'Don't assume food or even wine is included in the quoted price because it's often not.'
+They document tours where 'a wine tasting could just mean one small glass of wine' and 'budget tours don't usually include food.'
+One tourist reported paying 85 GEL for 5 wines 'the most expensive of which was 40 GEL,' getting no real tour.
+The Traveling Jezebel blog adds that some Kakheti tour guides are 'glorified translators' with no actual wine knowledge.

 Red Flags